gateio/gateapi-js/docs/FuturesApi.md

 var opts = {
   'interval': '0', // String | Order depth.
 0 means no aggregation is applied. default to 0
-  'limit': 10, // Number | Maximum number of order depth data in asks or bids 'withId': false // Boolean | Whether order book update ID would be returned.
-This ID increments by 1 on every order book update
+  'limit': 10, // Number | Maximum number of order depth data in asks or bids 'withId': false // Boolean | Whether the order book update ID will be returned.
+This ID increases by 1 on every order book update
 };
 var callback = function(error, data, response) {
   if (error) {